Amaranth: In culture

-Diego Durán described the festivities for the Aztec god Huitzilopochtli.
+In the 16th century, Dominican friar Diego Durán described the festivities for the Aztec god Huitzilopochtli.
 The Aztec month of Panquetzaliztli (7 December to 26 December) was dedicated to Huitzilopochtli.
 People decorated their homes and trees with paper flags; ritual races, processions, dances, songs, prayers, and finally human sacrifices were held.
 This was one of the more important Aztec festivals, and the people prepared for the whole month.
 They fasted or ate very little; a statue of the god was made out of amaranth seeds and honey, and at the end of the month, it was cut into small pieces so everybody could eat a piece of the god.
 After the Spanish conquest, cultivation of amaranth was outlawed, while some of the festivities were subsumed into the Christmas celebration.
+Another important use of amaranth throughout Mesoamerica was in ritual drinks and foods.
+To this day, amaranth grains are toasted much like popcorn and mixed with honey, molasses, or chocolate to make a treat called alegría, meaning "joy" in Spanish.

 Amaranth is associated with longevity and, poetically, with death and immortality.
+The immortality symbolism is linked to the persistence of its calyx, which does not readily wither; for this reason, some species of amaranth are used in dry bouquets.
 Amaranth garlands were used in the mourning of Achilles.

 John Milton's Paradise Lost portrays a showy amaranth in the Garden of Eden, "remov'd from Heav'n" when it blossoms because the flowers "shade the fountain of life".
-He describes amaranth as "immortal" in reference to the flowers that generally do not wither and retain bright reddish tones of color, even when deceased; referred to in one species as "love-lies-bleeding."
+He describes amaranth as "immortal" in reference to the flowers that generally do not wither and retain bright reddish tones of color, even when deceased.